kostjaigin/kostjaigin/README.md

 **Siemens Energy⚡️**: Working Student, Software Development. *Would be so glad to post some stuff that I have been working on, but work restrictions are work restrictions* 🤷‍♂️

-**Affinity**: fluent in Java 🤖 & Python 🐍, backend processes and data engineering.
+**Affinity**: fluent in Java 🤖 & Python 🐍, interested in backend processes and data engineering.

 - 🔭 I’m currently working on | [my bachelor thesis](https://github.com/kostjaigin/bachelor) | I am using Apache Spark for distributed calculations, Kubernetes for deployment and PyTorch for Neural Networks modelling.
 I will add a more detailed description until 29 April of this year and post my thesis as well. *Feel free to look inside of it, it's a bit interesting* 🧐 If interested, you can track my progress in the overleaf project, [here is a link](https://www.overleaf.com/read/pshjsyfwnhds).